Christmas carol: History

 The first known Christmas hymns may be traced to 4th-century Rome.
 Latin hymns such as Veni redemptor gentium, written by Ambrose, Archbishop of Milan, were austere statements of the theological doctrine of the Incarnation in opposition to Arianism.
 Corde natus ex Parentis (Of the Father's heart begotten) by the Spanish poet Prudentius (d.
 413) is still sung in some churches today.

-In the 9th and 10th centuries, the Christmas sequence (or prose) was introduced in Northern European monasteries, developing under Bernard of Clairvaux into a sequence of rhymed stanzas.
-In the 12th century the Parisian monk Adam of Saint Victor began to derive music from popular songs, introducing something closer to the traditional Christmas carol.
+In the 9th and 10th centuries, the Christmas sequence (or prose) emerged in monasteries of Northern Europe, developing under the influence of Bernard of Clairvaux into a liturgical sequence composed of rhymed stanzas.
+In the 12th century, the Parisian monk Adam of Saint Victor began incorporating melodic elements derived from popular songs, creating musical forms more closely resembling the traditional Christmas carol.

-In the 13th century, in France, Germany, and particularly, Italy, under the influence of Francis of Assisi, a strong tradition of popular Christmas songs in regional native languages developed.
-Christmas carols in English first appear in a 1426 work of John Awdlay, a Shropshire chaplain, who lists twenty five "caroles of Cristemas", probably sung by groups of 'wassailers', who went from house to house.
-The songs now known specifically as carols were originally communal songs sung during celebrations like harvest tide as well as Christmas.
-It was only later that carols began to be sung in church, and to be specifically associated with Christmas.
+By the 13th century, a strong tradition of popular Christmas songs written in regional vernacular languages had developed in France, Germany, and particularly Italy, under the influence of Francis of Assisi.
+The earliest English Christmas carols appear in a 1426 manuscript by the Shropshire chaplain John Awdlay, who recorded twenty-five "caroles of Cristemas", likely sung by groups of wassailers traveling from house to house.

+The songs now identified as Christmas carols were originally communal festival songs performed during seasonal celebrations such as harvesttide.
+Only later were they adopted for church use and associated specifically with the Christmas season.

-Many carols which have gained popularity were printed in Piae Cantiones, a collection of late medieval Latin songs which was first published in 1582.
-Early, Latin forms of carols such as "Christ was born on Christmas Day", "Good Christian Men, Rejoice" and "Good King Wenceslas" can be found in this book.
-"Adeste Fideles" ("O Come all ye faithful") appears in its current form in the mid-18th century, although the words may have originated in the 13th century.
-The origin of the tune is disputed.
+Many carols that later gained widespread popularity were printed in Piae Cantiones, a collection of late-medieval Latin songs first published in 1582.
+Early Latin forms of carols such as "Christ was born on Christmas Day", "Good Christian Men, Rejoice", and "Good King Wenceslas" appear in this collection.
+"Adeste Fideles" ("O Come, All Ye Faithful") appears in its present form in the mid-18th century, although its lyrics may date to the 13th century; the origin of its melody remains disputed.

-Carols gained in popularity after the Reformation in the countries where Protestant churches gained prominence (as well-known Reformers like Martin Luther authored carols and encouraged their use in worship).
-This was a consequence of the fact that the Lutheran reformation warmly welcomed music.
-During the years that the Puritan ban on Christmas was in place in England, semi-clandestine religious services marking Christ's birth continued to be held, and people sang carols in secret.
+Christmas carols increased in popularity following the Protestant Reformation, particularly in regions where Protestant churches became dominant.
+Reformers such as Martin Luther actively promoted congregational singing and composed carols for worship, reflecting the Lutheran tradition's strong embrace of sacred music.

+During the period of the Puritan ban on Christmas in England, semi-clandestine religious services commemorating Christ's birth continued to be held, and carols were sung privately despite official restrictions.